 Noting with approval that there is a steadily growing respect for people of other religions (a.
 73), the Council attempts to conduct a respectful dialogue with atheists.
 Atheism is one of the most serious problems of our age (a.
 19).
 The word atheism is used to cover a number of different attitudes and approaches (a.
 19).
 Atheism arises from different causes, and believers themselves frequently bear some responsibility for the atheism of others, concealing rather than revealing the authentic face of God (a.
 19).
 Atheism often reflects a desire to be totally independent of God, so that humans can be an end unto themselves (a.
 20).
 Atheism can also result from the anticipation of human liberation solely through economic and social efforts, while viewing religion as an obstacle because it arouses hope for a deceptive future life (a.
 20).
 Atheism raises weighty questions, which should be examined seriously (a.
 21).
 The remedy to atheism is a proper presentation and living out of our faith (a.
 21).
 There must be dialogue so that believers and unbelievers can work together for a better world (a.
 21).

-In a similar vein an atheist who strives to know and who abides by the dictates of his conscience, opting to do good and avoid doing evil in “telling the devil to go to hell,” can, if what Pope Francis intimated in his homily is true, be redeemed.
-The thing to remember in considering the thoughts Pope Francis expressed is that everyone who is endowed with a conscience and the ability to reason can discern between good and evil and has an obligation to do so.
-I have no doubt that atheists are not particularly impressed with the threat of damnation and the promise of redemption held out by Christianity; however, I think they would find common ground with Pope Francis in accepting that striving to know, acting in good conscience, choosing to do good and avoid doing evil in hopes of building a better world is a most worthy goal.
-The difference between their two points of view being for the atheist that the goal is worthy solely in its own right.
-In the end, as you make your way through life either as a Christian or an atheist, just do your best and remember to keep “telling the devil to go to hell.”
+In a similar vein an atheist who strives to know and who abides by the dictates of his conscience, opting to do good and avoid doing evil in “telling the devil to go to hell,” can, if what Pope Francis intimated in his sermon is true, be redeemed.
+The thing to remember in considering the thoughts Pope Francis expressed is that everyone who is endowed with a conscience and the ability to reason can discern between good and evil and should do so.
+I have no doubt that atheists are not particularly impressed with the threat of damnation and the promise of redemption held out by Christianity.
+However, I think they would find common ground with Pope Francis in accepting that striving to know, acting in good conscience, choosing to do good and avoid doing evil in hopes of building a better world is a most worthy goal.
+The difference between their two points of view is for the atheist that the goal is worthy solely in its own right.
+In the end, as you make your way through life either as a Christian or an atheist, do your best and remember to keep “telling the devil to go to hell.”

 Posted by Geoffrey